Evaluation of the performance of the event reconstruction algorithms in the JSNS$^2$ experiment using a $^{252}$Cf calibration source: Event Reconstruction Performance

-The energy resolution is estimated by n-Gd captured events and ME events.
-Figure~\ref{fig:Eres} shows the fit results to evaluate the energy resolution of the central region of the detector (z=0 cm for n-Gd events and the central pixel in Figure~\ref{fig:EME}).
-A single Gaussian is used for the n-Gd to calibrate the main peak, and the theoretical energy spectrum of Michel electrons, smeared by a Gaussian are used.
-We obtained 4.3$\pm$0.1\% for the n-Gd events at $\sim$8 MeV, and 3.3$\pm$0.1\% for the ME events at $\sim$53 MeV.
+Energy resolution was evaluated using both n-Gd captured events and ME events.
+Figure~\ref{fig:Eres} displays the fitting results for assessing energy resolution in the central region of the detector (z=0 cm for n-Gd events and the central pixel in Figure~\ref{fig:EME}).
+A single Gaussian is applied to n-Gd events to calibrate the main peak, while the theoretical energy spectrum of Michel electrons, convoluted with a Gaussian, is used for ME events.
+The obtained resolutions are 4.3$\pm$0.1\% for the n-Gd events around 8~MeV, and 3.3$\pm$0.1\% for ME events around 53~MeV.